mkokaras/stencil-forms/readme.md

 **API**

+Summed up functions used in the above input example:

 ```ts
 /*Set value for the form assosciated component, NOT the form */
 this.internals.setFormValue(value);

 /* Set the validity and the error message to appear when invalid */